contract dispute arbitration in Castanea, Pennsylvania 17726

 In January 17726, Hawthorne Timberworks agreed to supply 500 planks of oak wood to Greenfield Construction for a home building project on the outskirts of Lewisburg.
 The contract, verbally agreed upon and later documented on parchment, specified a total price of 1,200 Pennsylvania pounds, with delivery in three staggered shipments over three months.

-By March, only 350 planks had been delivered, partly due to a storm that damaged the sawmill.
-Elias Green refused to release the final payment of 600 pounds, claiming the incomplete delivery breached their contract, and demanded a refund for the undelivered planks.
+By March, only 350 planks had been delivered, partly due to a storm that damaged the sawmill. the claimant refused to release the final payment of 600 pounds, claiming the incomplete delivery breached their contract, and demanded a refund for the undelivered planks.
 Samuel, however, argued that the weather was an unavoidable force and that he had already incurred significant extra expenses attempting to complete the order.

 Arbitration Begins